Inside The CDC's Battle To Defeat The Virus

 The basic building blocks of disease prevention continue to be critical — and very challenging — for local communities, she says.
 "Continuing to message the importance of screening, testing and identifying infectious individuals and getting them isolated is very important — and coming up with creative ways to do that."

-Fourteen months in, many of their state and local partners are exhausted, Hoenin says.
+Fourteen months in, many of their state and local partners are exhausted, Honein says.

 Rebuilding trust in guidance

-Note: An earlier version of this story misspelled Peggy Honein's last name as Hoenin.